35: THE BLOOD-STAINED SEATS OF HISTORY

 This Roosevelt Brougham was not the one involved in the accident that claimed the life of Secret Service agent William Craig.
 That carriage was a four-passenger vehicle while this one was made for two people.

-After seeing all of the Presidential vehicles that were on permanent display at the museum, I was carried to another section that really peaked my interest.
+After seeing all of the Presidential vehicles that were on permanent display at the museum, I was carried to another section that really piqued my interest.
 That area was called ‘With Liberty and Justice For All’ and it sounded like the perfect place for a Presidential bobble head to hang out.

 Our first stop was alongside a display case that featured a handful of artifacts that once belonged to George Washington during the Revolutionary War.
 Through the glass I could easily see a camp bed and chest that was used by “The General”, along with a few eating and cooking utensils.
 As I looked at the small cot through the glass, I envisioned Washington trying to get some rest on it – even though the bed didn’t appear to have a Tempur-pedic mattress.
 During the eight years that Washington led the fight for freedom, he usually stayed in the homes of well-to-do citizens of the particular town that he was in.
 As far as the artifacts that were right in front of me, the General used those when he was out in the field with his troops.
 My photographer did his best to hold me up next to the glass in an effort to get me as close as possible to those Washington artifacts.